the radical resurgence of the female buzz cut

 Between the current war on conventional beauty standards and the search for unpredictable muses, the shaved head is emerging as the ultimate assault on the age-old beauty myth that a woman's attractiveness is relative to how much hair she has on her head, and how little covers the rest of her body.
 Buzz-cut model Ruth Bell was the breakout star of the 2015 runways.
 Amber Rose is more visible than ever as the public face of the crusade to end slut-shaming.
 And Instagram darlings like Alana Derksen and Braina Laviena are making the transition from social media stars to fashion world forces.

 On Instagram, too, bald babes are everywhere.
-There's Alana Derksen, the Canadian-born anti-model approached to do Paris runway by Vetements, Unif new face Mackenzie Tallulah Jones, and photographer Brooke Barone, who's equally adept on both sides of the camera.
+There's Alana Derksen, the Canadian-born anti-model approached to do Paris runway by Vetements, model Mackenzie Tallulah Jones, and photographer Brooke Barone, who's equally adept on both sides of the camera.
+And that's just in the small circle of personalities that this writer (who shaved her head one week before Britney in 2007) follows.

 "As far as I've known, hair trends generally start from celebrity/editorial and trickle down.
 But considering that so much influence comes from social media, plus a much louder conversation about gender-fluidity all around, [that] basically offers a ton of good-looking people looking great with no hair," explains Sable Yong, a freelance beauty editor who has worked with xoVain and Teen Vogue.
 Yong is also one of ten women to star in Dove's latest "Love Your Hair" campaign, an 85-second film encouraging women to wear their hair however they damn well please, regardless of societal expectations and stigmas policing what constitutes professionalism, beauty, and age appropriateness.